bekk/bekk-christmas/post/css/css-christmas-card-part-1-cutting-corners.md

 ```
 [MDN web docs: clip-path](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path)

-## Decorating the three
+## Decorating the tree

 After taking some time to enjoy his hard work, Dag thought to himself, "Let's put it together."
-He added the images of his team to the three and using <absolute> positioning, positioned them on the three as Christmas decoration.
+He added the images of his team to the tree and using <absolute> positioning, positioned them on the tree as a Christmas decoration.
 "Look at how nice I've hung them on the tree," he thought to himself, followed by "...
 Uhm, that was a poor choice of words."
 He also added a fitting background to make it all come together even better.

 "This is starting to look like something!
 But we should have a star too!".
-Using the same steps as with the three, he created a star and placed it on the top of the three.
+Using the same steps as with the tree, he created a star and placed it on the top of the tree.

 <iframe height="836" style="width: 100%;" scrolling="no" title="three with decorations" src="https://codepen.io/dagfs/embed/PowZNpP?height=836&theme-id=default&default-tab=css,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/dagfs/pen/PowZNpP'>three with decorations</a> by Dag Frode